LunaMystic/CourseProject/README.md

 ### Future Work:
 We have implemented everything covered in proposal.
 However as this idea is pretty interesting and practical we have some idea of future works
-* Supporting highlight more ambigious html element
+* Supporting highlight more ambigious HTML element
 * Prettify the popup window
 * Add support to more methods besides BM25
 * Future implementation of BERT to answer qustion with specific answer that includes in the web page (such as "Who is CEO of Tesla" in Tesla web page)